DrewNaylor/Unofficial-CBL-Mariner-ISOs/docs/changelogs/july2021-update_1.0.20210807-1.0.md

 ## Archived Changelog

 This changelog was written by jslobodzian I assume, as they published the [release it was copied from](https://github.com/microsoft/CBL-Mariner/releases/tag/1.0.20210807-1.0).
 It's being archived here for preservation reasons.
+While I tried to make sure each link was correct, there's the possibility that something was copied incorrectly, so please let me know and I'll fix it.

 "Update kernel to 5.10.52.1